PriyankaSPawar/Data-Analytics-Visualizations-For-Eniac-Magist/README.md

 ## Tools Used:
 1. MySQL for extracting the data.
-2. Tableau for visualizing that data.
+2. Tableau Public for visualizing that data.
 3. Google Slides to present & summarize the data with conclusion.

 ## Datasource: